Sovereign-Labs/sovereign-book/src/3-0-intro.md

 The starter package already includes several production-ready modules like Bank (for token management), Sequencer Registry, Accounts, and Hyperlane (for cross-chain messaging).
 It also provides an Example Module that serves as a template you can modify.

-In this chapter, we'll walk through implementing a module from scratch, testing it thoroughly, and integrating it into your runtime.
+## Let's Begin

+With this context in mind, we're ready to start building.
+The following sections will guide you through the complete lifecycle of module development:

+1. **Implementing a Module**: Define your module's state and business logic.
+2. **Testing Your Module**: Write robust tests to ensure your logic is correct.
+3. **Integrating Your Module**: Add your finished module to the rollup runtime.

 Let's dive in!